 - It is a long drawn battle and there is no easy quick-fix for them

-- Each of these victims need to be champion of their own cases, only then they will be able to handle the pressure of their cases
+- Each of these victims needs to be champion of their own cases, only then they will be able to handle the pressure of their cases

 If we categorize these men along with those who have fought long battles without any job, lost their family members, lost all respect in society and so on, we will show our greatest disrespect for those warriors.
-It is like respecting women who file false rape cases and comparing them with real rape victims.
-In this movement this is the last thing we should do – to show disrespect to our earlier fighters who has put in a lot of effort to create this ground / platform for us.
+It is about respecting women who file false rape cases and comparing them with real rape victims.
+In this movement, this is the last thing we should do – to show disrespect to our earlier fighters who have put in a lot of effort to create this ground/platform for us.

 2. Men who want easy divorce

-There are many men who come to us for suggestion on how to get divorce.
-Well, as I said earlier we are a movement and not a lawyer firm that gives easy divorce tips to men.
-Those who come to us for divorce tips are like first category of people who are not victims, they are not warriors too.
-They mind their own business, get divorce and move on with another girl.
+There are many men who come to us for the suggestion on how to get divorced.
+Well, as I said earlier we are a movement and not a law firm that gives easy divorce tips to men.
+Those who come to us for divorce tips are like the first category of people who are not victims, they are not warriors too.
+They mind their own business, get divorced and move on with another girl.

 We should identify these men at the first possible instant and separate them from other victims.
 They are not victims.

-In first instant they show as if their wife had all the faults and they use abusive language to describe their wives.
-Well, nowadays using these abuses in normal conversation is not a big deal for many but it does shows on the person describing his past relation too.
-More often than not these men emerge as non warriors.
+In a first instant, they show as if their wife had all the faults and they use abusive language to describe their wives.
+Well, nowadays using these abuses in normal conversation is not a big deal for many but it does show the person describing his past relation too.
+More often than not these men emerge as not warriors.
 They come to meetings when needed and vanish when they don’t need any help.
-They may come to one / two of our programs too, but they never become warrior.
-They use / abuse the platform and then move on.
+They may come to one / two of our programs too, but they never become a warrior.
+They use/abuse the platform and then move on.

 Understand, they are not victims too.
 They come to us only for their personal vengeance that does not help us or the cause in any manner.

 There may be other types of men who are not victims and hence we should not consider them as victims by ourselves.
 So we should not make the mistake of considering these men as victims.